The AMD Ryzen 7 8700G wins in 6 out of 14 comparable specs, with 6 ties. Its biggest advantage is L2 Cache (100% better).

 AI Versus Verdict

-Users prioritizing modern architectural efficiency should choose the AMD Ryzen 7 8700G to leverage its superior L2 cache capacity.
-Conversely, the AMD Ryzen 7 3700X remains a viable alternative for specific workloads that rely heavily on L3 cache, where it maintains a 100% advantage over its successor.
-Select the former for general improvements across most specifications or the latter if your specific application requirements prioritize the larger L3 cache size.
+Users prioritizing the latest architectural specifications should choose the AMD Ryzen 7 8700G to benefit from its superior L2 cache performance.
+Conversely, the AMD Ryzen 7 3700X remains a viable alternative for specific use cases that rely heavily on L3 cache, as it offers a 100% advantage in that specific category.
+Selecting between these two components depends entirely on whether your workload favors the increased L2 cache of the newer model or the larger L3 cache of the older one.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.